Keeping it 'FreshAz'

 Gatekeepers - parents calling the shots.

 Keeping the education factor 'FreshAz' - no matter which field we're in, can create a few too many grey hairs.
-I found myself this week, furious - with a team of parents on a Board of Trustees.
-A while back, they refused the BOYD factor - infuriating in turn another team of parents, who felt the Board reps had no right to 'hold back their kids'!
-This week, a bottom-line call held back the mental, physical and cognitive wellbeing of the whole school!
+I found myself a while back, furious - with a team of parents on a Board of Trustees.
+They refused the BOYD factor - infuriating another team of parents, who duly felt their Board reps had no right to 'hold other families back'!
+Sadly, a bottom-line call held back the mental, physical and cognitive wellbeing of the whole school.
+Control went too far.

-The beauty of being 'FreshAz Education' though - as a company, is that we get to align with the most gorgeous partnerships regardless - and go for GOLD!
-The door's open, with the future in mind - and therefore, so too Global Citizenship - with a really neat, very real spin to it.
-A breath of 'FreshAir' by gatekeeping comparison.
+The beauty of being a 'FreshAz Education' company, is that we get to align with the most gorgeous partnerships who keep stuff real.
+The door's open, with the future in mind - and therefore, so too is something deal to FreshAz: Global Citizenship.
+It's a breath of 'FreshAir' by gatekeeping comparison.
 How so?
-By ensuring a focus on Global Citizenship is at the heart of what we roll with...
-It's another one of our 'why' factors.
+We ensure that we focus on Global Citizenship.
+It's simply the world we live in.
+Mindfulness and knowledge being key - to ensure we respond with a heart at the centre of our ethos.

 "In a marketplace that is increasingly globalised, New Zealand is a recognised trading nation, despite our remote location.
 We also have a role in international diplomacy that is much greater than might be expected for a small and distant country.